topshell-language/topshell/README.md

 ## Stream example

-* Reqeuest the time each second.
+* Make a stream that produces the time each second.
 * Draw an animated clock with SVG.

 ```haskell